matthiasGmayer/structural-independence-typst/presentation.typ

 _
 Abstract:
-I present a quick review of the usage of Bayesian networks, d-separation and causal discovery, and their limitations for making sense of structure in observed data distributions.
-I highlight d-separation as the central object in classical causal discovery and present its generalization, 'structural independence' as a combinatorial property on product spaces.
+We will review the usage of Bayesian networks, $d$-separation and causal discovery, and their limitations for making sense of structure in observed data distributions.
+We will highlight d-separation as the central object in classical causal discovery and present its generalization, "structural independence" as a combinatorial property of random variables on a product space.
-The main theorem states that its definition is justified.
-More precisely, this combinatorial property is characterized as independence in all product probability distributions on the product space, generalizing soundness and completeness of $d$-separation.
+The main theorem justifies this definition by showing the equivalence to independence in all product probability distributions on the product space, generalizing soundness and completeness of $d$-separation.
 _